JeanCruzC/schedules/README.md

 refina el resultado usando la búsqueda de puntuación **JEAN** para mejorar la cobertura y el score.

+The solver reports a `coverage_percentage` metric.
+This value is demand‑weighted: the total covered demand hours are divided by the total required hours, providing a more accurate view of how much of the workload is satisfied.

 ## JSON Template

 The **JEAN Personalizado** sidebar allows loading a configuration template in